 At the end of the episode, I give you a great anti-gratitude tool that can give you the same results that a great gratitude practice can.
 You don’t want to miss out on this – especially if you feel like gratitude isn’t really giving you those lasting effects everyone else seems to be getting.

 Do me a favor?
-Review this podcast on itunes!
+Review this podcast on Apple!

-It will take 30 seconds and make me and the itunes Gods very happy.
+It will take 30 seconds and make me and the podcast Gods very happy.

 Links from this episode-

 The NPR article referenced in the podcast – fascinating!

 One of my favorite books on positive psychology is The Happiness Advantage by Shawn Achor.

 He’s super funny – and scientific.
 Great combination.

 Like the podcast?
 Get the books!

 “If you have been diagnosed with MS, you’ve struck gold by finding it.
 It’s a guiding arm around you as you navigate what to do.
 But even without a specific diagnosis of multiple sclerosis, you will benefit from Andrea’s wisdom.”